 Schools are becoming increasingly sophisticated in using outcomes-based contracting.
 But most school leaders aren’t even given the authority to do this kind of non-employee contracting.
 At every learning institution I’ve visited over decades, much of the work being done would be better suited to a deliverables contract.
 The reason school leaders don’t use them is simple.
 School leaders have a hard time defining what they need.
 There are other reasons.
 Lack of authority for non-employee hiring, lack of incentive to take on the status quo, the reflex to re-fill positions that were previously filled, reticence to take the time to educate a school board or school owners about the value of contracting.
 For all those reasons and more, in the end school leaders have many more incentives to hire than to contract.

 If you have answered the is-a-deliverables-contract-better question in the negative, the next step is asking whether you know exactly what you want from the person you will hire.

 If you do not know what you want from a new hire, ask yourself why.
 Odds are good that you don’t know what you want because you are looking for innovation and creativity.
 You might have some essential duties, but if you don’t know exactly what you want, it’s because you want a new face and voice in the organization.
 If you recognize that you need a creative and innovative worker, you simultaneously realize that you want a diverse worker.
 You want a worker who will bring diverse learning and experiences to help your organization grow.

 Once you’ve made the decision to hire, and now that you know you need a worker who might not be a specialist, it’s your chance to dream big.
 Look for the person with the most diverse background and take maximum advantages of the strength, innovation and inspiration that comes from difference.

-For creative, innovative, or advisory work, make sure the candidate is committed and inspired, and then hire the candidate with the most diverse background.
+For creative, innovative, or advisory work of all kinds, make sure your candidates are committed and inspired.
+Then, go out and hire the candidate with the most diverse background.